mvallim/javascript-collections/README.md

 Both above scripts "_start_ and _test_" will generate the Code coverage report and will show instantly on the console a percentage summary of code-coverage.

-Additionaly will be generated a **/coverage** folder with HTML, LCOV extra formats.
+Additionaly will be generated a **/coverage** folder with HTML, LCOV formats.

 You can open /coverage/report-html into browser to have a detailed view file by file.